 Agencies are accountable for tracking the expenditures charged for the items listed in this Miscellaneous Assistance Section.
-Where separate reimbursable agreements are necessary, establishing reimbursable agreements and charge codes pre-season is encouraged.
+Establishing reimbursable agreements and charge codes preseason are encouraged where separate reimbursable agreements are necessary.
 Costs associated with this Miscellaneous Assistance Section that are eligible for reimbursement using a Bill for Collection may be totaled and included as a separate line item in the Annual Fixed Costs billing.
 Each bill is subject to audit.